appseconnect/docs/_posts/ProcessFlow Management/2020-07-15-adding-schema-actions.md

 ### Steps to import schemas and attributes

-1) Navigate to Process Flows in portal and open the process flow where you want to import the schema.
-If you are required to create a new process flow, [Click Here](/processflow/creating-processflow/).
+1) Navigate to processflows in portal and open the processflow where you want to import the schema.
+If you are required to create a new processflow, [Click Here](/processflow/creating-processflow/).

 2) Open the Node configuration window for the application whose schema you need to import.
 Click on the **Manage Schema** Button.